Supporting English-language Learners

 - MLR 3: Clarify, Critique, Correct

 - MLR 4: Information Gap

 - MLR 6: Three Reads

 - MLR 8: Discussion Supports

-When support beyond existing strategies embedded in the curriculum is required, additional supports for English language learners offer instructional strategies for teachers to meet the individual needs of a diverse group of learners.
-Lesson- and activity-level supports for English language learners stem from the design principles and are aligned to the language domains of reading, writing, speaking, listening, conversing, and representing in math (Aguirre & Bunch, 2012).
-These lesson-specific supports provide students with access to the mathematics by supporting them with the language demands of a specific activity without reducing the mathematical demand of the task.
+Each lesson includes instructional strategies that teachers can use to facilitate access to the language demands of a lesson or activity.
+These support strategies, labeled “Access for English Learners," stem from the design principles and are aligned to the language domains of reading, writing, speaking, listening, conversing, and representing in math (Aguirre & Bunch, 2012).
+They provide students with access to the mathematics by supporting them with the language demands of a specific activity without reducing the mathematical demand of the task.
 Using these supports will help maintain student engagement in mathematical discourse and ensure that the struggle remains productive.
-All of the supports are designed to be used as needed, and use should be faded out as students develop understanding and fluency with the English language.
-Teachers should use their professional judgment about which supports to use and when, based on their knowledge of the individual needs of students in their classroom.
+Teachers should use their professional judgment about which routines to use and when, based on their knowledge of the individual needs of students in their classroom.

 Based on their observations of student language, teachers can make adjustments to their teaching and provide additional language support where necessary.
-Teachers can select from the Supports for English language learners provided in the curriculum as appropriate.
-When selecting from these supports, teachers should take into account the language demands of the specific activity and the language needed to engage the content more broadly, in relation to their students’ current ways of using language to communicate ideas as well as their students’ English language proficiency.
+When making decisions about how to support access for English learners, teachers should take into account the language demands of the specific activity and the language needed to engage the content more broadly, in relation to their students’ current ways of using language to communicate ideas as well as their students’ English language proficiency.

 Mathematical Language Routines